Railroad Phone Numbers

 Railroads are required to sound their train horns in accordance with current Federal regulations, which mandate that the horn be sounded at a volume of 96 to 110 decibels, starting 15 to 20 seconds before the locomotive reaches each grade crossing (not greater than ¼ mile before the crossing), and in a standard sequence of 2 longs, 1 short, and 1 long.

-Railroad quiet zones have been established at the CSX and Norfolk Southern railroad grade crossings located on Rogers Road and Cloverbank Road.
+Railroad quiet zones have been established at the CSX and Norfolk Southern railroad grade crossings located on Rogers Road, Cloverbank Road, Pleasant Ave., Bayview Road, and Lakeview.
 By Federal regulation, trains are prohibited from using their horns at these crossings except in situations where an imminent danger is observed by the train crew.
 This may include railroad work crews, persons, or animals that are on or near the tracks, or if a moving train is passing a train that is stopped on another track.

 CSX owns and operates the three sets of tracks that run through the Town’s lakeshore area, parallel to and approximately ½ mile inland from NYS Route 5 (Lakeshore Road).